 A High School Disappointment

-In 2003 when I was a second former, four third formers (not three) were chosen to attend the conference, perhaps because it was held in South Africa, which is not far from Kenya.
-One of the third formers was a housemate of mine called James Ebenyo.
+The following year, four third formers (not three) were chosen to attend the conference, perhaps because it was held in South Africa, which is not far from Kenya.
+One of the third formers was James Ebenyo, a housemate of mine.

 One evening a day or two after Ebenyo came back from the conference, I asked him how it was.
 He gave me a colorful account of the conference and then told me the next one would be held in the U.S.

-I must have been delighted to hear that because when I got into third form in 2004, I hoped to be one of the three third formers chosen to attend the conference, sometimes even staring at a map of the U.S. in the school library while imagining being in the U.S.
+I was delighted to hear that because when I got into third form in 2004, I hoped to be one of the third formers chosen to attend the conference; I even stared at a map of the U.S. in the school library while imagining being in the U.S.

 As my third-form days wore on, I anticipated hearing from Mr. Ndung'u that I had been chosen to attend the Round Square conference.
 But then came one morning when things appeared not to be aligning in my favor.